phani-training/Starmark-Training/Assignments.md

 #### Things to have:
 Links, Images, Data in the form of Arrays, Classes, Implementing localStorage etc.
 CSS should be implemented.

+## Nodejs Assignment:
+1. Create a Web Application in Nodejs that stores the user inputs in the form of CSV file.
+2. The Httpserver should publish a Registration Page that allows Users to enter the input values for the CSV file.
+3. On Submit, the file should be updated with new entry.
+4. Let there be another Page that reads the contents of the CSV file and displays the data in a Table